xiayulin123/AWS-Services/README.md

 # EKS-2048
 # Hi, here is the pipeline of deploying a 2048 small game into EKS in AWS

-# Today I just finish deploying in EKS and save some screen shot, I will de

 # Prerequisites (make sure you have kubectl eksctl AWS CLI helm installed if you have already installed skip this part)